durgeshpd/real-time-exam-monitoring/README.md

 ---

-🤝 Contributing
+📬 Contact

-Pull requests are welcome.
-For major changes, please open an issue first.
+Feel free to open an issue or submit a pull request if you have ideas or improvements.